W class Melbourne tram: W8

 SW6 922 was partly modernised at Preston Workshops in 1993.
 It was to be a prototype for rebuilding the remaining SW6 fleet with air conditioning, roller bearings, modern head and tail lights, fluorescent interior lighting, dot-matrix display and pantograph using many of the same components as used in the A2 and B2 class trams.
 It was designated the W8 class and renumbered 1101.
 The rebuild radically altered the appearance of the tram and the National Trust ordered the conversion be suspended before completion.

-Four (946, 957, 959 and 1010) were subsequently modernised from 2012 and designated the W8-class.
+Four (946, 957, 959 and 1010) were subsequently modernised from 2012 and designated the W8 class.
 The upgrades include improved traction motors, suspension and braking, improved crashworthiness and LED lighting, while retaining the general appearance of the original SW6 and W7s.

-Since 2018, W8 trams are the only W classes to have current safety accreditation to run on YarraTram's network.
+Since 2018, W8 trams are the only W classes to have current safety accreditation to run on the Yarra Trams network.

 Currently, there are 13 W8 trams in service, along with one stored after several days of operation, and several currently under conversion.
-About 25 older W class trams are stored by YarraTrams, awaiting future W8 conversion.
+About 25 older W class trams are stored by Yarra Trams, awaiting future W8 conversion.